angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Across all the variants and pilots the styles of sideboards can vary dramatically.
-Some tailor completely to facing other matchups, some include some sort of secondary or tertiary win condition and those with :card[Burning Wish] can even include a tutorable toolbox that can deployed to the main deck game plan.
+Some tailor completely to facing other matchups, some include some sort of secondary or tertiary win condition and those with :card[Burning Wish] can even include a tutorable toolbox that can deployed to the maindeck game plan.

 As any Legacy player knows, mapping sideboards or listing sideboard options can